How is Zeffy free?

 Planning a nonprofit agenda requires careful consideration to ensure that meetings are productive and aligned with organizational goals.
 Here are some tips to help you plan an effective agenda:

-• Define meeting objectives: Clearly articulate the purpose of the meeting and the specific outcomes you hope to achieve.
+• Define meeting objectives: Effective board meetings first clearly articulate the purpose of the meeting and the specific outcomes you hope to achieve.
+This is essential for having productive discussions.

 • Organize agenda items: Structure the agenda in a logical sequence, starting with routine items (e.g., approval of minutes) and progressing to more substantive discussions.
 Group related items together to streamline discussions.